doublemoulinet/Morrowind-Modular-Mod-Guide/EXPANDEDVANILLA.md

 		- 00 Core
 		- 02 Interior Sunrays
 		- 04 Telvanni Dormers on Vvardenfell
+		- 05 Raven Rock Glass Windows Interior Sunrays
-		- 06 Tamriel Rebuilt Patch Interior Sunrays
+		- 06 Tamriel Rebuilt Patch Interior Sunrays (if using TR, installed in the Optional Early Loaders)
-	- In the “ESP/m filter” enable only the GITD_Telavnni_Dormers.esp
+	- In the “ESP/m filter” enable ONLY the GITD_Telavnni_Dormers.esp and GITD_WL_RR_Interiors.esp
 1. [Project Atlas - Glow in the Dahrk Patch](https://www.nexusmods.com/morrowind/mods/45399?tab=files)
 	- Download the main file and repack the two BAIN options “10 Glow in the Dahrk Patch” and “10 Glow in the Dahrk Patch - Interior Sunrays” into a separate mod and install
 	- Enable the following BAIN option: